motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 }
 ```

 By providing a Dockerfile, shown below, it is possible to use the latest Zephyr CI image or the version provided from the devcontainer file.
 The Dockerfile also allows you to customize the environment beyond what the Zephyr CI image provides if needed.
-For example, the Python `semver` module is installed in below.
+For example, the Python `semver` module is installed using the `RUN` command below.
 This approach allows you to control when you move to newer Zephyr versions in your development environment and any other dependencies your project needs.

 ```docker
 ARG ZEPHYR_CONTAINER_VERSION="latest"